 The proposed resolution is as follows

-Change the “HE dual beacon” to “HE Beacon” in the specification, and add that the HE Beacon frame is carried in HE_ER_SU 242-tone with DCM or HE_ER_SU 106 tone PPDU format, and may have its own BSSID to form an HE BSS separated from the BSS specified by non-HT Beacon.
+Change the “HE dual beacon” to “ER Beacon” in the specification, and add that the ER Beacon frame is carried in HE_ER_SU 242-tone with DCM or HE_ER_SU 106 tone PPDU format, and may have its own BSSID to form an ER BSS separated from the BSS specified by non-HT Beacon.
 This is addressed by [#9334] and [#6223] as well.

-Add explanation for the need of introducing HE Beacon.
+Add explanation for the need of introducing ER Beacon.

 CIDs: 6556